thelennylord/rblx_rich_presence/README.md

 This happens when the program fails to find the server you're in.
 Once it finds the server you're in, you'll be able to send invites again.
 If you feel this is not the case, then you can check by right-clicking `Roblox Rich Presence` in your tray menu and clicking Debug.

 ### Help!
 I get an error '400 Bad Request'.
 What do I do?
-This error usually occurs when the `.ROBLOSECURITY` you've set in the config is invalid.
+This error usually occurs when the `.ROBLOSECURITY` saved in the config is invalid.
 Recheck if you have entered the cookie properly, and get your `.ROBLOSECURITY` cookie again from Roblox.

 ### I found a bug, where do I report it?
 If you've found a bug, feel free to create an issue about it.
 Be sure to post the output from the console.
 (To view the console, right-click `Roblox Rich Presence` in the tray menu and click Debug)

+## Warning
+This program saves your `.ROBLOSECURITY` *locally* in its config file for the purpose of making Discord invites work and for displaying game information.

 ## License
 [MIT](https://github.com/thelennylord/rblx_rich_presence/blob/master/LICENSE)